dedicated to tirelessly protecting

-No matter if you’re facing criminal charges or defending against discrimination or harassment, you have rights — rights that Baldwin & Vernon has dedicated itself to defending.
+No matter if you’re making complaints of discrimination or harassment or facing criminal charges, you have rights — rights that Baldwin & Vernon has dedicated itself to defending.
 We work as a team to develop a deep understanding of you and your case, give you an honest assessment, and then develop a strategy to present, in order to reach the best possible outcome.

 We handle all types of employment law, including plaintiffs work, with a special focus on employee discrimination, sexual harassment, and the Missouri Human Rights Act.
 Our highly-experienced team can help you defend your rights as an employee and stand up to illegal behavior.

 We understand the devastating effects being arrested and charged with a crime can have on your life.
 We treat all of our clients with respect, and work aggressively to defend your rights and freedoms and help you get your life back on track.